kgeidel/ci-actions-demo/README.md

 2) Run a single command (a simple print)
 3) Run multiple lines of commands (some prints and a timestamp)

 The workflow will clean up its own resources afterwards.
-Viewing the committs in the Github actions pane allows you to see the job status and output of each step.
+Viewing the commits in the Github actions pane allows you to see the job status and output of each step.

 ![output](imgs/workflow_status.png)